AntoineSoetewey/statsandr/content/about.md

 menu: "main"
 ---

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
-I am a postdoctoral researcher in data science and statistics at HEC Liège and UCLouvain Saint-Louis Brussels.
+I am a postdoctoral researcher in data science and statistics at UCLouvain, working on issues related to mortality.
 Before that, I obtained a PhD in statistics at UCLouvain, where my research focused on survival analysis and biostatistical methods applied to cancer patients.

 In parallel with my research, I teach statistics and probability as visiting lecturer at UCLouvain and UNamur.